-- (a) Complete the Galveston College Application for Admissions forms. - (b) Furnish all official high school and college transcripts. - (c) Complete the Certificate of Residence form. - (d) Submit a Statement of Financial Support which must be signed by a parent, relative, or sponsor. - (e) Provide a Certification of Immunizations.
-(Use forms provided by the Office of Admissions.) - (f) Furnish National Test Score of Test of English as a Foreign Language (TOEFL).
+- (a) Complete the Galveston College Application for Admissions forms. - (b) Furnish all official high school and college transcripts. - (c) Submit a Statement of Financial Support which must be signed by a parent, relative, or sponsor. - (d) Provide a Certification of Immunizations.
+(Use forms provided by the Office of Admissions.) - (e) Furnish National Test Score of Test of English as a Foreign Language (TOEFL).
 A minimum score of 550 required of all students whose native language is not English.
-English speaking international students should submit ACT or SAT scores, or arrange to take the ASSET examination. - (g) Provide evidence of U.S. medical insurance coverage.
+English speaking international students should submit ACT or SAT scores, or arrange to take the ASSET examination. - (f) Provide evidence of U.S. medical insurance coverage.